 Child Safe Standards

-Every staff member, volunteer, contractor or visitor to the school is required to read and sign the Code of Conduct.
+At Montague School, every staff member, volunteer, contractor or visitor to the school is required to read and sign the Code of Conduct.
 The Code of Conduct aims to protect children and reduce any opportunities for child abuse or harm to occur.
 It also assists in understanding how to avoid or better manage risky behaviours and situations.
-It is intended to complement child protection legislation, Department policy, school policies and procedures and professional standards, codes or ethics as these apply to staff and other personnel.
+It is intended to complement child protection legislation.

 There are eleven standards that all Victorian government schools must consider and implement at their school: